DylanScottCarroll/lodge_spec/01 Specification/01 Basics/03 Built-In Types.md

 ## None
 value type

-Lodge None type can only have a single value: None
+The concrete type of the none constructor is a singleton

 The None type has a totally empty interface.

 Uses